PMU-PROJECT/backend_server/README.md

   - 422 - id argument missing
   - 404 - User doesn't exist

-- `/api/get_stamp_token` [GET]
+- `/api/get_id_token` [GET]

-  For EMPLOYEES to get a stamp token, that WILL be scanned from the users
+  For usersS to get a stamp token, that WILL be scanned from the employees

   the request requires header:
   `Authorization` : valid Auth token

-  the request requires the user to be an employee

-  if Auth is valid and user is employee:
+  if Auth is valid:
   ```
   {
-    "stamp_token" : str
+    "id_token" : str
   }
   ```